William Barnes: Linguistic purism

 Barnes had a strong interest in linguistics; he was fluent in Greek, Latin, French, Hebrew, Hindi, Italian, Russian, Welsh, Cornish and Old English.
 He called for the purification of English by removal of Greek, Latin and foreign influences so that it might be better understood by those without a classical education.
 His coinages included such words as sun-print for photograph, wortlore for botany, and welkinfire for meteor.
 His strain of purism resembles the later "blue-eyed English" of composer Percy Grainger, and in certain instances the terms in David Cowley's How We'd Talk if the English had WON in 1066.

 Style

-Uniquely fond of the Dorset dialect, which he felt to be particularly near to English's Anglo-Saxon roots, many of Barnes's poems are written in the local parlance of Dorset.
+Uniquely fond of the Dorset dialect, which he felt to be particularly near to English's Anglo-Saxon roots, Barnes wrote many of his poems in the local parlance of Dorset.
 Additionally, as well as avoiding the use of foreign words in his poetry, Barnes frequently employed alliterative verse, the repetition of consonantal sounds.
 Examples of this can be heard in the lines "Do lean down low in Linden Lea" and "In our abode in Arby Wood".